 Playground slides you’ll find, are unique and diverse in shape, size, and style these days.
 Some of the most common types include straight slides with a steady incline or curvy spiral slides that go around on an angle before descending below ground level.

 These slides are typically straight channels that flow via gravity and allow you to glide down, feeling the open air.
 The slides will vary in size depending on the age group, with a toddler having no more than 24 degrees for an incline and 30 degrees as its max slope, whereas pre-schoolers can have up to 50-degree slopes or 30-degree maximum inclines.

-Not so plain playground slides from the Straight Open Slide, we frequently find Double Barrel Slides.
+We frequently find Double Barrel Slides with not-so-plain playground slides from the Straight Open Slide.
 These exciting and engaging children’s play devices provide twice as much fun with a tube for two riders side by side or two incline slides that allow you to ride simultaneously down together!
-And these days, there are even Triple Barrel Slides in certain parks throughout the globe.”
+And there are even Triple Barrel Slides in certain global parks these days.”

 The Tunnel Slide

 The exhilarating sensation of emerging at the bottom of a tube slide makes its way into more and more backyards.
 This exciting installation will offer great fun for kids!